ResetXPDR/MSFS_AutoFPS/README.md

            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.
            - Post-seek, panning may cause stuttering due to how MSFS handles high TLOD scenery loading, irrespective of whether you or this app has set them that high.
            - If stuttering persists, either uncheck TLOD Base - or use AutoTLOD for the lowest possible TLOD on the ground.
-  - Line of Sight Correction ⌒:
+  - LOS-C Line of Sight Correction:
     - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
     - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
     - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.